BaiqingL/CS655-TCP-Comparison/README.md

- See SimpleMultiplayerTTTGame/commands_to_run.txt for an example walkthrough on which commands to run on which nodes.
+ See SimpleMultiplayerTTTGame/commands_to_run.txt for a full walkthrough on how to run, including GENI set up.